BradyBolt/resume/README.md

 cd ./college_graph
 ./gen
 ```
-This is my college course graph:
+This is my college course graph, color-coded by semester:
 ![Image of Classes](./college_graph/gc.png)